aws-samples/generative-ai-newsletter-app/USER_GUIDE.md

 > *Note: In the event that a newsletter is no longer visible, but you are still subscribed, the unsubscribe link in the email is the only way to unsubscribe.
 If you unsubscribe from a Newsletter you no can view, you will not be able to resubscribe to the Newsletter unless the owner updates the privacy.*

 ### Flagging Bad Data
-Occassionally, a summary may not be generated in a way that is deemed accurate.
+Occasionally, a summary may not be generated in a way that is deemed accurate.
 To create transparency that data has been deemed inaccurate, users can opt to flag a summary.
 Below are the ways to flag data.

 - Data Feed Article Summary
   - From the Data Feed Details page, click the flag on the row of the article summary that is incorrect